-Below you can see a dynamic list of current course offerings and examples of course plans developed by the International Life Cycle Academy.
-Based on this this you can request similar courses.
+Below you can see a dynamic list of current course offerings and below that examples of course plans developed by the International Life Cycle Academy.
+Based on this you can request to join similar courses via a waitlist.
 You can also request a tailor-made course for your organisation.
-For enquiries write to us at .
+Courses are updated for each edition, and therefore we do not have ‘standard’ prices listed.
+For enquiries write to us at:

 Current LCA courses

-Advanced LCA – Consequential and IO-based life cycle assessment
+Advanced LCA and Consequential and IO-based Life Cycle Assessment

 Examples of course plans

 - Practical application of spatially- and temporally-dependent life cycle assessment (LCA) using the open source Brightway software framework.
 In depth course.

 - Life Cycle Sustainability Assessment (LCSA) = Life Cycle Costing (LCC) + Life Cycle Assessment (LCA) in its most comprehensive form, including economic, social, and ecosystem impacts.

 - An introduction to the use of the Brightway 2.5 Open Source LCA software with a particular focus on applying it to regionalised assessments.
 The matrix foundations of LCA, their adaptation for different types of regionalisation, and its use for uncertainty analysis.

 - This course gives a thorough background for understanding both monetary and physical input-output models and gives an introduction to the most advanced and detailed hybrid IO-database: Exiobase v3

 - This course start with the intro-course but then provides the practical skills for building and improving IO LCA databases.
 With hands-on exercises we construct detailed IO databases and discuss challenges and developments.